We are pleased to announce that registration is now open for the next VODG Quality and Safeguarding Professional Network meeting.

 For our first session we are delighted to welcome Professor Irene Tuffrey-Wijne who will share insights from the Victoria and Stuart Project—a pioneering initiative focused on end-of-life care for people with learning disabilities.
 This session will explore how we can ensure that everyone, regardless of ability, receives the care, respect, and support they deserve at the end of life.
-From planning with empathy to advocating for dignity, Professor Tuffrey-Wijne will guide us through the challenges, breakthroughs, and human stories that shape this vital work.
+From planning with empathy to advocating for dignity, Professor Tuffrey-Wijne will guide us through the challenges, breakthroughs, and human stories that shape this vital work, while Nicola Payne from MacIntyre will give a provider perspective on using the project's toolkit.

 In our next session, we’ll create space to reflect on the emotional toll of working in Quality & Safeguarding, where exposure to distressing stories is part of the job.
 Together, we’ll explore practical ways to support wellbeing—for ourselves, our colleagues, and the teams we lead.
 From building resilience to fostering a culture of compassion, this conversation is about equipping managers and staff to navigate trauma-informed work with empathy and strength.